bbodin/turbine/README.md

 -------

  * networkx-1.8.1
+ * glpk 4.48
  * python-glpk-0.4.43

- On Fedora 17+, you can install networkx by using `yum install networkx -y`. python-glpk can be found here http://www.dcc.fc.up.pt/~jpp/code/python-glpk/.
+ On Fedora 17+, you can install networkx by using `yum install networkx -y`.
+Instructions to install python-glpk can be found here http://en.wikibooks.org/wiki/GLPK/Python. glpk is available at http://ftp.gnu.org/gnu/glpk/.

 Usage
 =======